Meet The World's Thinnest Pasta

 Electrospinning is the name of the technology that the researchers used to create such unfathomably thin pieces of pasta.
 Rather than being forced through a die like regular spaghetti, these strands were pulled through the eye of a needle using an electric charge.

-You won't find this "nano pasta" for sale in your local Tesco any time soon as the strands are not designed to be eaten.
-You wouldn't be able to see them properly anyway, even using a regular microscope.
-If you were to try to cook them, they would dissolve within a microsecond, and you don't want to ingest the formic acid used in their production.
+You won't find this "nano pasta" for sale in your local Tesco any time soon as the strands are not edible.
+Even using a regular microscope, you couldn't see them correctly anyway.
+If you were to try to cook them, they would dissolve within a second, and you don't want to ingest the formic acid used in their production.

 So, if it's not for eating, what's its point?
-Researchers believe it could one day be used to treat wounds, thanks to its porous structure, which allows moisture in while keeping bacteria out.
-It could even be used as a scaffolding to help regenerate tissue and bones; it could also be an effective carrier for drug delivery.
+Researchers believe its porous structure, which allows moisture in while keeping bacteria out, could one day be used to treat wounds.

 The world's thinnest pasta